tille/Tony-s-Drugs/README.md

 TONY'S DRUGS
 =============

-This is a game developed for rehabilitation of persons addicted to drugs in one institute of Medellin-Colombia
+This is a game developed for rehabilitation of people addicted to drugs in one institute of Medellin-Colombia

 Screenshots